 Why Should You Work with a Team of Judicial Review Lawyers?

-At Gulbenkian Andonian Solicitors, we are passionate about getting our clients justice.
+At Gulbenkian Andonian Solicitors, we are passionate about getting our clients justice and have an expert understand of the grounds for judicial review and the legal processes involved.
 So, if you want to challenge the immigration decision made by the Home Office of UKVI or the Immigration Tribunal in your case, then contact us for legal advice.
 Our experienced team of judicial review lawyers in the UK will first assess your case to determine if it is the best way to get you justice.
 If so then we’ll assist you cohesively at every step of the way making sure that justice is served.

 It is important that you seek help from our professional judicial review solicitors in the UK because judicial review is not a review of the conclusion of the decision but rather focuses on the procedure.
 This means that it is not focused on the outcome as long as the decision making procedure was followed in compliance with the law.
 Hence, the tribunal doesn’t substitute what it deems as the ‘correct’ decision.